IgniteUI/igniteui-docfx/jp/components/general/cli-overview.md

 ---
-title: Igniteui CLI Overview
+title: Ignite UI CLI
 _description: The Ignite UI CLI is a tool to initialize, develop, scaffold and maintain applications in a wide variety of frameworks.
 _keywords: Ignite UI for Angular, UI controls, CLI, Templates, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library
 ---

-## Ignite UI CLI Overview
+## Ignite UI CLI

-[`Ignite UI CLI`](https://github.com/IgniteUI/igniteui-cli) is a tool to initialize, develop, scaffold and maintain applications in a wide variety of frameworks.
+[`Ignite UI CLI`](https://github.com/IgniteUI/igniteui-cli) is a command line tool to create and scaffold applications for a variety of frameworks.
 Ignite UI CLI offers project templates pre-configured for Ignite UI for Angular to get your next app off the ground in record time.
 A selection of views with Ignite UI for Angular components that can be further added to projects give a boost to productivity.

 ### Getting Started